widged/gb-elm-language/en/intro/03-static type.md

 List.map : (a -> b) -> List a -> List b
 ```

-It has lowercase type names, which are *type variables*.
-This means that the function works for any types `a` and `b`, provided that all occurrences of `a` resolve to the same type and all occurrences of `b` resolve to the same type. `List a` shows that a list can only hold one type, but you get to pick what that is.
 Then `List.map` can traverse a list and apply a function to it, without knowing what's in the list.
 Only the function applied to each element needs to know what type those elements are.

-By convention, type variables are single letters starting at the beginning of the alphabet, although (almost) any lowercase string will work.
-Occasionally it's helpful to use another letter or a descriptive word, especially if you have more than one type variable.
-For example, `Dict k v` reminds us that the types variables are the keys and values.

-It's possible for a type to have any number of type variables, but more than two is rare.

 ```elm
 show 4 == 5 -- False